Safaricom PLC (NASE:SCOM)

 Safaricom Earnings Call Transcript: H2 2026

-Strong FY 2026 results with double-digit growth in Kenya and reduced losses in Ethiopia, supported by robust M-PESA and connectivity performance.
-Group service revenue rose 11%, EBITDA 35%, and net income 67% YoY, with a record dividend declared.
+Strong FY 2026 results with double-digit growth in Kenya and reduced losses in Ethiopia, supported by regulatory clarity and robust customer expansion.
+Group service revenue rose 11%, EBITDA 35%, and net income 67% YoY, with a record dividend payout and positive outlook for Ethiopia's breakeven in FY 2027.

 Safaricom Transcript: Pre-close call